rangi-ruru-girls-school/rrgs-svelte-template/README.md

 5. Connect your repository to [Netlify](https://netlify.com) and set it up as a new site.

 6. On your new site's [Netlify](https://netlify.com) page go to __Settings__ -> __Build & Deploy__ -> __Edit Settings__ and update the following settings:
-  * __Build command:__ npm run build
+  * __Build command:__ npm run prod
   * __Publish directory:__ public

 > Committing to [GitHub](https://github.com) means there's a copy of your project's code online.
 The copy includes all the changes you've made in different commits as well as the  each commit summary and description you wrote for those changes.

 > [Netlify](https://netlify.com) provides free hosting for sites that are saved on [GitHub](https://github.com).
 [Netlify](https://netlify.com) will automatically know when you push a new commit to [GitHub](https://github.com) and update your website accordingly.
-In this case, [Netlify](https://netlify.com) needs to build your website from your source code each time, and know where to put the result.
-This step is similar to `npm run dev` that you do on your own laptop, but it excludes some of the debugging features and the rebuilding/refreshing behaviour.
+In this case, [Netlify](https://netlify.com) needs to build your website from your source code each time, and know where to put the resulting output files.
+This step is similar to `npm run dev` that you do on your own laptop, but it's a _prodsuction_ version and excludes some of the debugging features and the rebuilding/refreshing behaviour.
 Excluding those parts makes your app faster and more responsive for users.

 ## Get coding